 Old smokestack popular stopover for thousands of birds

 Chimney Swifts are small, nimble, birds that spend most of their lives on the wing.
 While they are not endangered or threatened, their numbers have been in decline over the last 50 years, resulting in a cumulative decline of 72% according to the North American Breeding Bird Survey.
 This is most likely due to a decline in, you guessed it, chimneys!
 Old chimneys are often removed from buildings or capped, while more modern chimneys (often metallic) are not suitable for Chimney Swifts.
-Keith Matheney of the Detroit Free Press, writes about a local effort with the Chimney Swift Sanctuary and Detroit Audubon to monitor and help conserve this species and it’s habitat.
+This story discusses the local effort with the Chimney Swift Sanctuary and Detroit Audubon to monitor and help conserve this species and it’s habitat.

 In Michigan, A Grassroots Effort to Save the Vanishing Black Tern